adrianwysocki77/connect_four/README.md

 ### Connect Four

-Game for 2 players based on board game.
+Game for 2 players based on the board game.
 It was second project I've ever built and It was really exciting! http://connectfour2.herokuapp.com/register

 ---